Why the slow drip of anti-Muslim poison in India is now a flood

 This week, I exited a family WhatsApp group after listening to a particularly inaccurate, agitated and rambling rant – falsely attributed to the steel baron Laxmi Mittal (debunked last year) – about how Hindus have been “humiliated, subjugated and massacred”; how Narendra Modi is relentlessly criticised because he stands up for Hindus; absurd arguments about how secularism isn’t for India (“who the f*** cares if you are a secular state or not, Britain is not a secular state, it is a developed country”); and how we were ruled by “marauders” for 1,000 years.

-I used to point out inaccuracies, flagged fake news and gently said what I believed about the rule of law, the Constitution and – what I have always considered – India’s compassionate, accommodative way of life.
-It made no difference to many family bigots, and my efforts appear so quaint, naive and archaic today.
+I used to point out inaccuracies, flag fake news and gently say what I believed about the rule of law, the Constitution and – what I have always considered – India’s compassionate, accommodative way of life.
+It made no difference to some family bigots.
+My efforts appear so quaint, naive and archaic today.

 Angry Hindus are everywhere.
 I am clearly not one.
 If I am angry, it is at my fellow Hindus for becoming what they have: insecure, hateful and hypocritical, willing to eagerly receive the slow drip of anti-Muslim poison.
 That slow drip is becoming a flood, unhindered even by the life-and-death crisis upon us, indeed even encouraged by it.